 New Year’s Resolutions

 It’s that time of year once again.
 Everywhere you look, there are advertisements for weight loss challenges, gym memberships, classes, and so on.
-We are literally brainwashed and sold the idea that we need to do these strict diets and perform intense training after the holidays and prior to every summer so that we can have the perfect body (there is no such thing).
+We are literally brainwashed and sold the idea that we need to do these strict diets and perform intense training after the holidays and before every summer to have the perfect body (there is no such thing).

 I’m not going to lie.
 I repeatedly fell into the yoyo diet trap (which is very bad) for years and still do at times, but I’m working hard to change my inner narrative.
 Basically, I used to start a diet in January, get bored after a month, and then return to eating junk food.
 Then, as summer approaches, I’ll restart the diet to get my body ready for the beach.
 Then, following the summer, the holidays and events will resume.
 And the cycle starts all over again in January.